cientopolis/samplers/README.md

         compile 'com.android.support:design:24.2.1'
         compile 'com.android.support.constraint:constraint-layout:1.0.2'

-        // if you will use maps and location services, add this dependencies
+        // if you will use maps and location services, add this dependencies (you should use the latest version) compile ('com.google.android.gms:play-services-location:12.0.1')
-        // you should use the latest version compile 'com.google.android.gms:play-services-location:10.2.1'
+        compile ('com.google.android.gms:play-services-maps:12.0.1')

-        compile 'com.google.android.gms:play-services-maps:10.2.1'
+        // if you will use Authentication with Google, add this dependencies (you should use the latest version) compile ('com.google.android.gms:play-services-auth:12.0.1')

         // the framework dependency
         compile project(":samplersFramework")